nus-cs2103-AY2021S1/tp/docs/team/royleochan.md

 * **New Feature**: Added the feature where users can manage agendas and notes for meetings in the meeting add and meeting view command. ([\#159](https://github.com/AY2021S1-CS2103-F10-2/tp/pull/159))
   * What it does: Allows the user to add and edit both agendas and notes for meetings.
-  * Justification: This feature improves the product significantly for a NUS student who have to manage information regarding project meetings or consultations for a module.
-For example, if a student has a consultation with a professor or ta, the student can add all the concepts he wishes to clarify as agendas for easy reference during the consultation.
-After the consultation, he can consolidate and add all the notes he took down during the consultation.
+  * Justification: This feature improves the product significantly for a NUS student who have to manage agendas and notes regarding project meetings or consultations for a module.
   * Highlights: This enhancement required understanding across several architectural components which includes the logic, model and storage.

 * **New Feature**: Added a meeting view command that allows users to view a selected meeting's full details. ([\#159](https://github.com/AY2021S1-CS2103-F10-2/tp/pull/159), [\#163](https://github.com/AY2021S1-CS2103-F10-2/tp/pull/163))